Schuylkill and Susquehanna Navigation Company: 18th century

-Suspension of work on the canal (1794-1796)

-By the end of the year (1793), Weston reported to the Board that "... lawsuits and jury awards have slowed the work. ... " While Weston had over four hundred men working on the project that summer, by the end of the year, most of his workforce had left the project.
+By the end of 1793, Weston reported to the board that "... lawsuits and jury awards have slowed the work. ... " While Weston had over four hundred men working on the project that summer, by the end of the year, most of his workforce had left the project.
 The remaining workforce was assigned to work on the towpath.
 In the end, Weston had completed 4.25 miles of the canal prism through the narrows between the two springs.
 Weston, though had to narrow the summit cut to pass only one boat at a time.
 Crucially, Weston had also to acknowledge a problem that none of his predecessors had faced when he was forced to "... line both sides of the canal with drywall stones to reduce leakage."
-Going into 1794, Weston estimated that he needed $231,000 ($4.9 million in 2018$s) for the years work requiring the company to raise another $120 thousand in capital.
+Going into 1794, Weston estimated that he needed $231,000 ($4.9 million in 2018 US dollars) for the years work requiring the company to raise another $120 thousand in capital.
 The company was unable to raise the capital or borrow the money and on May 3, 1794, it reported that its funds were exhausted.
 However, the company continued to make attempts to raise funds for the project, and in December 1794, Chief engineer Weston reported on the state of the project.